WebAssembly/component-model/design/high-level/Goals.md

 2. Support the definition of portable, virtualizable, statically-analyzable, capability-safe, language-agnostic interfaces, especially those being defined by [WASI].
+3. Support fine-grained sandboxing, where a single application can be composed of multiple components that each encapsulate their own Core WebAssembly memory and table state, while still allowing multiple Core WebAssembly modules running inside the *same* component to freely share memory and table state.
-3. Maintain and enhance WebAssembly's unique value proposition:
+4. Maintain and enhance WebAssembly's unique value proposition:
    * *Language neutrality*: avoid biasing the component model toward just one language or family of languages.
    * *Embeddability*: design components to be embedded in a diverse set of